15 of the Best Jobs for Students That Offer High Pay and Flexibility

 Turn Your Ambition Into Action

-Now that you've discovered 15 high paying jobs for college students, you could be inspired to get out there and secure a position that helps reduce the financial commitment of going to school.
+Now that you've learned about the best jobs for students, you could be inspired to get out there and secure a position that helps reduce the financial commitment of going to school.
 As a college student, you may also want to check out other articles such as Federal Student Aid and Financial Aid Options, 99 Student Success Tips, and Good Reads: Recommended Books for College Freshmen.

 And if you are still contemplating which educational path to choose, you may find it helpful to explore this comprehensive program guide.
 Or enter your zip code below to get an idea of what kinds of programs are offered in your area.
 Take this time to position yourself for a future filled with opportunity!

-1 National Association of Colleges and Employers, "Average Starting Salary for College Class of 2014", website last visited on September 15, 2015.
+1 National Association of Colleges and Employers, First Destinations for the College Class of 2016, website last visited on August 29, 2018.